KaiNorberg/PatchworkOS/README.md

 I'm sure you have heard many an argument for and against the "everything is a file" philosophy.
 So I won't go over everything, but the primary reason for using it in PatchworkOS is "emergent behavior" or "composability" whichever term you prefer.

-Take the namespace sharing example, notice how there isent any actually dedicated "namespace sharing" system?
+Take the namespace sharing example, notice how there isn't any actually dedicated "namespace sharing" system?
 Or the `spawn()` example, notice how there is no specialized system for setting environment variables in a child?

 Instead, we have a set of small, simple building blocks that when added together form a more complex whole.
 That is emergent behavior, by keeping things simple and most importantly composable, we can create very complex behavior without needing to explicitly design it.